Modulight Semiconductor Processing

-Modulight creates semiconductor lasers for medical devices, satellites, automotive LIDARs, fiber lasers, telecom diagnostic equipment, industrial diagnostic machines, and many others.
+Modulight creates semiconductor lasers for medical devices, satellites, automotive LIDARs, fiber lasers, telecom diagnostic equipment, diagnostic technology, and many others.
 Modulight 40,000-sq.ft diode laser fab was opened in 2001.
 Modulight has over 18 years’ experience of diode lasers: high-power CW, QCW and pulsed lasers, transmitter lasers, DFBs, lasers for OTDR, LIDAR, and many others.

 At Modulight, we also assemble modules and systems in-house.
 We are experts in designing, testing, and manufacturing lasers for advanced solutions.
 This requires custom mounting, built-for-use test setups, or semiconductor masks that are used for in-wafer testing.